jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MEng Information Science and Engineering
+role: PhD Information Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: